AlexeyRaga/fsharp-avro-apache/Readme.md

     --schema-file <file>  Path to .avsc file
     --output <file>       Output location
-    --record-repr <repr>  Record representation, 'class' or 'record' --help                display this list of options.
+    --record-repr <repr>  Record representation, 'class' or 'record' --namespace <string>  Map an Avro schema namespace to a .NET namespace.
+                          The format is "my.avro.namespace:my.csharp.namespace"
+                          May be specified multiple times to map multiple namespaces.
+    --help                display this list of options.

 ```

 ## Motivation